 Data protection

-Data protection is a core component of Zero Trust, focusing on safeguarding sensitive information, whether in transit or stored.
+Data protection is a core component of zero trust, focusing on safeguarding sensitive information, whether in transit or stored.
 Encryption, along with data loss prevention (DLP) tools, ensures data is secure.
 Access to critical data is restricted based on user roles, ensuring that only authorized personnel can view or modify sensitive information.

 Network segmentation